Kapranov/my-app-glimmer/README.md

 front and center in Angular, so they (very rationally) decided to use the types you’d write anyway to power the DI system.

+I actually think this is a cool example of improving developer ergonomics in Angular by using existing type information, but it does have the unfortunate effect of requiring different, often awkward APIs for people who want to use JavaScript.

+Glimmer goes in the other direction.
+We like that TypeScript is just JavaScript, so the APIs you use in both languages are exactly the same.
+Because Glimmer is written in TypeScript, you get great autocompletion and type checking out of the box, but there’s no requirement to use TypeScript, and there’s no alternate set of APIs for JavaScript.

+After having used TypeScript for nearly a year, I have to confess: I never want to start a new project without it again.

+Refactors that used to take weeks take days, sometimes less.
+And because refactoring is so much easier, cleanup that would never have happened becomes… almost painless.

+In literally every case, converting a project from JavaScript to TypeScript has identified at least one bug.
+Because I’m now aware of the kinds of bugs TypeScript catches automatically, writing code without it feels like walking a tight rope without a net.

+Most of all, I continue to be impressed by the professionalism of the TypeScript team.
+In an ecosystem that can feel built on a house of unmaintained cards, TypeScript’s drumbeat of constant, iterative improvement is refreshing.

+At the end of the day, though, JavaScript is the language of the web.
+It’s our job to give you a library that feels great whatever you choose.

+That’s why we design our APIs for JavaScript first, and thanks to TypeScript’s love for JavaScript, it couldn’t be easier.

 ### 5 May Oleg G.Kapranov